louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Drinking water advisory communication toolbox. updated 2013 [^0174c44a].
 CDC (2013).
 Medium credibility.

-Boil water advisory—ice and bathing guidance includes: "Do not use ice from ice trays, ice dispensers, or ice makers," "Throw out all ice made with tap water," and "Make new ice with boiled or bottled water."
-For hygiene, it advises, "Be careful not to swallow any water when bathing or showering," and "Use caution when bathing babies and young children.
-Consider giving them a sponge bath to reduce the chance of them swallowing water."
+Boil water advisory — ice and bathing guidance includes: "Do not use ice from ice trays, ice dispensers, or ice makers", "Throw out all ice made with tap water", and "Make new ice with boiled or bottled water".
+For hygiene, it advises, "Be careful not to swallow any water when bathing or showering", and "Use caution when bathing babies and young children.
+Consider giving them a sponge bath to reduce the chance of them swallowing water".

 ---